 Chamber music groups, string quartets, jazz bands, rock bands and a junior band are all part of the music scene at Otago Girls' High School.
 Lessons are available for individual students and small groups in brass instruments, strings, woodwind, piano, drums, guitar and singing.

 During the second term of each year Otago Girls' High School and Otago Boys' High School produce a musical.
-The most recent productions were "High School Musical", "Pop Stars","Fiddler on the Roof" and "Back to the 80s".
+The most recent productions were "Hairspray", "High School Musical", "Pop Stars",and "Fiddler on the Roof".

 During the third term of each year 80 to 90 junior students put on an entertaining show for parents, friends, teachers and neighbouring schools.